KO7975/Shop-backend/README.md

  123456
 ```

-9. Use this [url](http://127.0.0.1:8000/schema/swagger-ui/)  into your browser and you will see all api functionality
+8. Use this [url](http://127.0.0.1:8000/)  into your browser

-10. If you have questions please contact me by email: kiosya17@gmail.com or in telegram: @Pirat_17
+9. If you have questions please contact me by email: kiosya17@gmail.com or in telegram: @Pirat_17